 In response, financial institutions are preparing for the worst.
-They’re doing all that they can so that the way they operate things will be in accordance to the new rules.
-So over the next year or two, don’t be surprised when you see some game-altering changes in the Forex market as well.
+They’re doing all that they can so that the way they operate things will be in accordance with the new rules.
+So over the next year or two, don’t be surprised when you see some game-altering changes in the forex market as well.

 I won’t scare you and say that the CFTC will go all Steve Jobs-strict on retail Forex trading.
 However, I have to warn you that there are a few suggested rules that may ruffle your feathers.

 The act is primarily aimed at regulating over-the-counter derivatives such as forwards, futures, and options.
 In order to do this, lawmakers have proposed to set up clearinghouses to promote transparency and ensure that trade transactions run smooth.

 A downside to this is that it will most probably mean that banks will have to spend extra for these middlemen.
 Consequently, additional expenses may be passed on to consumers and translate to retail traders paying higher spreads!